mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 is valid.

-The effect of the pragma is to generate a specialized version of the specified function and a rewrite rule which rewrites calls to the original function to calls to its specialized version whenever the types match.
+The effect of the pragma is to generate a specialized version of the specified function and a rewrite rule that rewrites calls to the original function into calls to its specialized version whenever the types match.

-It is important to understand the relationship between inlining and specializing—they both produce specialized code in the end.
-Inlining is more general but also more wasteful because it relies on insertion of function body at every call site.
-The body will be optimized and specialized again and again every time leading to longer compilation times and code bloat.
-With specializing the compiler generates a number of versions of the function in question with fixed types and will use them when appropriate.
-If there is no matching specialized version, you'll get non-specialized slow code.
-This is why marking a function as inlineable is sometimes better—you don't need to guess which types the users of code will need, you get them all covered.
+It is important to understand the relationship between inlining and specializing—both produce specialized code in the end.
+Inlining is more general but also more wasteful, because it relies on inserting the function body at every call site.
+The body will be optimized and specialized again and again, leading to longer compilation times and code bloat.
+With specializing, the compiler generates a number of versions of the function in question with fixed types and uses them when appropriate.
+If there is no matching specialized version, you'll get non-specialized, slow code.
+This is why marking a function as inlineable is sometimes better—you don't need to guess which types the users of your code will need; you get them all covered.

-For a practical example let's start with this code:
+For a practical example, let's start with this code:

 ```haskell
 module Goaf